 Whether chocolate is dairy-free or not depends on the type of chocolate you are buying.
-While some types are dairy-free, others obviously have dairy, while dairy-derived ingredients may be lurking in other types.
+While some types are dairy-free, others obviously have dairy, and dairy-derived ingredients may be lurking in other types.

 Avoid Milk Chocolate